fisinik/twitcher-old/README.md

 This is a web application for bird lovers to share their favorite feathered friends and learn about new sightings.

+The design is based on the [Twitcher](https://www.figma.com/file/hEJbX6Qdja9HMe9nj4r3D5/Twitcher?node-id=14%3A5&t=akmE6b7UqXPeciIp-1) figma design by me.

 ## Technologies

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
 The stack includes the following modules: